How Sleep Affects Your Brain’s Health

 A lack of sleep has an immediate impact on hormones controlling mood and energy, such as serotonin, dopamine and cortisol.

 The pituitary gland, which is the primary organ regulating hormone production and function, is highly dependent on quality sleep.
 Noticeable changes in hormone levels are noticeable after just one or two nights of sleep deprivation, and generally continue until a person can get enough quality sleep to restore balance to the system.
+I’ve heard of some people deciding to buy marijuana online so they can improve their sleep when they are struggling to drift off.

 2. Focus and Concentration / Impaired Driving